 Heatmaps help identify low satisfaction points—maybe people aren't clicking on your most important call-to-action button like you anticipated, or they’re just scrolling through your product walkthrough on the website.
-Heatmaps show you this and give you the insights you need to create a brilliant product for your users.
+Heatmaps show you this and give you the consumer insights you need to create a brilliant product for your users.

 2. Session Recordings: view the product from the customer’s eyes

 An example of a Hotjar Session Recording